codefresh-io/docs.codefresh.io/_docs/kb/articles/gather-metrics-and-build-logs.md

     ...
 ```

+where:
-`steps` is an array of Steps, and each of the elements has a `logs` array.
+* `steps` is an array of steps, with each element including a `logs` array.

-The `logs` array has the content of the logs for a step in specific (a line per array element).
+* The `logs` array includes the log content for a step, a line per array element.

+{{site.data.callout.callout_tip}}
+**TIP**
-It’s important to mention that the calls above are only valid for builds that have already been finished (successful, failure, terminated)
+The calls above are only valid for _completed_ successful, failure, or terminated builds.

-You can use the script suggested at the beginning of this document to iterate over all the builds on a timeframe and get the logs from them.
+You can use the script at the beginning of this article to iterate over all the builds over a time frame and get the logs from them.
+{{site.data.callout.end}}